 My dad has hypothyroidism, as does my grandmother.
 For my whole life, my dad has taken a tiny little pill every morning to make sure his metabolism functions properly.
-I always thought that compared to diabetes, thyroid disease wasn’t very “serious” — all my dad needed to do was pop a pill! — and that it was nothing I needed to worry about anyway.
-But then, because of my diabetes and my “genetic predisposition,” my endocrinologist insisted…Read more »
+I always thought that compared to diabetes, thyroid disease wasn't very "serious" — all my dad needed to do was pop a pill! — and that it was nothing I needed to worry about anyway.
+But then, because of my diabetes and my "genetic predisposition," my…Read more »

 Roughly ten days ago, I was at the annual sprawling nexus of new consumer technology that takes place in Las Vegas every year, otherwise known as CES.
 For the second year in a row, a breakout event called the Digital Health Summit was a packed house, close to standing room only, as people swarmed in to find out what's happening in the world of new health and medical devices, apps, and all manner of mobile…Read more »